Our trustee Gitika Bhardwaj shares her thoughts on communicating climate change in an era of populism.

 Politics in crisis?

-The rise of populism has confronted traditional politics with one of the thorniest challenges it faces today.
-From the success of Donald Trump in the US elections, to the UK’s vote to the leave the European Union, this trend is beginning to define the current period of Western politics.
+The rise of populism has confronted mainstream politics with one of the greatest challenges it faces today.
+From the success of Donald Trump in the US elections, to the UK’s vote to leave the European Union, this trend could come to define the current period of Western politics.

 Impact on the climate change debate